devcontainers/spec/docs/specs/devcontainerjson-reference.md

 | `workspaceFolder` | string | Requires `workspaceMount` be set.
 Sets the default path that `devcontainer.json` supporting services / tools should open when connecting to the container.
 Defaults to the automatic source code mount location. |
 | `runArgs` | array | An array of [Docker CLI arguments](https://docs.docker.com/engine/reference/commandline/run/) that should be used when running the container.
 Defaults to `[]`.
 For example, this allows ptrace based debuggers like C++ to work in the container:<br /> `"runArgs": [ "--cap-add=SYS_PTRACE", "--security-opt", "seccomp=unconfined" ]` . |

-#### Publishing vs forwarding ports

-Docker has the concept of "publishing" ports when the container is created.
-Published ports behave very much like ports you make available to your local network.
-If your application only accepts calls from `localhost`, it will reject connections from published ports just as your local machine would for network calls.
-Forwarded ports, on the other hand, actually look like `localhost` to the application.

 ### Docker Compose specific properties

 | Property | Type | Description |